 A zoning permit shall be issued by the Administrative Officer for any use or structure which requires conditional use approval only after the Development Review Board grants such approval.
-In considering its action, the Board shall make findings upon both general and specific standards set forth in these regulations.
-Except as specifically provided herein, no Board may amend, alter, invalidate or affect any plan or by-law of any municipality or the implementation or enforcement thereof, or allow any use not permitted by any Zoning Regulations or other by-laws.
+In considering its action, the Board shall make findings upon both general and specific standards set forth in these regulations the UDR.
+Except as specifically provided herein, no Board may amend, alter, invalidate or affect any plan or by law of any municipality or the implementation or enforcement thereof, or allow any use not permitted by any Zoning Regulations or other by laws.

-In addition to any specific conditions of Sections 403 through 4157, the Development Review Board shall determine that the proposed conditional use shall not result in an undue adverse effect on any of the following:
+In addition to any specific conditions of Sections 403 through 41-e7 Article V, the Development Review Board shall determine that the proposed conditional use shall not result in an undue adverse effect on any of the following:

-- A. The capacity of existing or planned community facilities;

-- B. The character of the area affected, as defined by the purpose or purposes of the zoning district within which the project is located and specifically stated policies and standards of the municipal plan;

-- C. Traffic on roads and highways;

-- D. Use of renewable energy resources; and

-- E. Bylaws and ordinances in effect.
+- A. The capacity of existing or planned community facilities. - B. The character of the area affected, as defined by the purpose or purposes of the zoning UDR district within which the project is located and specifically stated policies and standards of the municipal Town Plan. - C. Traffic on roads and highways in the vicinity. - D. Use of renewable energy resources; and Bylaws and ordinances currently in effect; and - E. Bylaws and ordinances in effect.
+Use of renewable energy resources.